Dr Ellen Turner

 BA PGCE MA PhD

-I joined the Department of Global Health and Development as Research Fellow in June 2019 and conduct mutli-disciplinary research into the prevention of violence against children in schools.
+I joined the Department of Global Health and Development as Research Fellow in June 2019 and conduct multi-disciplinary research into the prevention of violence against children in schools.
 I have an MA in Education and International Development from UCL IoE, a BA in French and Italian from the University of Bristol, and have a background of teaching with Teach First.
-I am a sociologist and my research focuses on education, gender, violence against children and social inequalities in education, and on public health approaches to preventing violence in schools.
+I have a background in Sociology of Education and Public Health approaches to the prevention of violence in schools, and my research focuses on education, gender, violence against children and social inequalities in education.
 I conducted my PhD jointly at UCL Institute of Education and LSHTM, and examined the interconnections between different forms of violence in schools and sustainable approaches for violence prevention.

 I am a seminar leader for Principles of Social Research.

-My research examines school interventions to prevent violence against children through a multi-disciplinary lens that draws on both sociological and public health approaches.
+My research examines school interventions to prevent violence against children through a multi-disciplinary lens.
 I am currently working on the Child-friendly Catholic Schools Study in Zimbabwe (CCSS-Z), in collaboration with Porticus and the Zimbabwe Catholic Bishops Conference.
 This study conducts mixed-methods research into the design and implementation of a faith-based intervention to prevent violence in Catholic schools in Zimbabwe.
 I lead on the qualitative component.
 I am also working on a study with Childline Zimbabwe to examine violence against children during Covid-19 related school closures.

 My PhD research was linked to the Good Schools Study and focused on the long-term influence of the Raising Voices Good Schools Toolkit intervention in primary schools in Uganda.
 I also examined the gender dimensions of violence against children in schools, in particular focusing on corporal punishment, peer violence and teacher sexual violence in schools and the links between them.